antebudimir/feishin/README.md

 - `pnpm run lint` - Lint the project
 - `pnpm run lint:fix` - Lint the project and fix linting errors
 - `pnpm run i18next` - Generate i18n files

-## Translation

-This project uses [Weblate](https://hosted.weblate.org/projects/feishin/) for translations.
-If you would like to contribute, please visit the link and submit a translation.

 ## License